 Tomatoes: the best tomatoes suitable for hanging baskets are the tumbler varieties such as "Tumbling Tom”.
 I couldn’t find any tumbling variety in young plant form to demonstrate basket making so I resorted to seed and we'll come back to the basket preparation later.

 I decided also to try planting the tomatoes into fibre pots.
 These can then be planted directly into the hanging basket when big enough - pot and plant.
 This gives the plant a further head start because you’re not disturbing the roots as you transplant - and you do, no matter how careful you are, in the traditional pot method.
+The roots grow through the fibre pots and they disintegrate eventually in the basket.

 I filled and laid out 22 pots in a seed tray (anything that will keep them upright), and gave them a good watering.